-Code & Area Recommendation Management Response Target Date Priority Update Date AAAP08 Financial management: Budget setting Management recognise the difficulty with the 'salami slice' approach and promotes that a more selective approach in line High 03-Dec-2018 Lead 4.5% savings target across the board (a 'salami slice' approach) is difficult to with Council priorities is the way forward.
-Evaluation on Progress Latest Update Christine Ferguson put into practice and not achievable in the long term, is vague in how savings will actually be achieved and does not protect priority areas.
+Code & Area Recommendation Management Response Target Date Priority Update Date AAAP08 Financial management: Budget setting The Council should adopt a priority-based approach to budget setting, whereby resources are focused on the Council's priority areas.
+Applying a more selective approach in line High 03-Dec-2018 Lead 4.5% savings target across the board (a 'salami slice' approach) is difficult to with Council priorities is the way forward.
+Evaluation on Progress Latest Update Christine Ferguson (a 'salami slice' approach) is difficult to put into practice and not achievable in the long term, is vague in how savings will actually be achieved and does not protect priority areas.
 The Council should carry out self-evaluation on completion of projects, to confirm whether the project achieved its stated aims, delivered value for money, and how it performed against budget (in terms of cost and time).
 As highlighted in 'Best Value' audits conducted at other councils, the Council needs to demonstrate how its actions actually make a difference to the lives of residents -the Council should ensure such a section is included on any post-completion evaluation of projects. completion of projects is an integral part of the Building Better Business Cases methodology being applied to the Service Redesign programme.
 31-Mar-2019 20% Evaluation of performance on outcomes is a key area of work for the Shetland Partnership.
 Review and monitoring are key elements in the Commissioning and Procurement cycle.
 This work will be taken forward by Workstreams 2 and 9 in the BTP; Commissioning & Procurement Framework and Performance Management Reporting respectively.
 Code & Area Recommendation Management Response Target Date Priority Update Date AAAP09 Value for Money: Performance reporting The Annual Performance Report should be clearly linked to the Council's strategic priorities and the Partnership Plan, with appropriate analysis given - especially in areas of A recent Council Customer First survey asked the public for views on how the Council provides performance information.
-Executive Services - High 29-Nov-2018 Lead poor performance (including the impact this has on achievability of the will ensure that feedback from that exercise, together with the Progress Latest Update Christine Ferguson objective and remedial work taken).
+Executive Services High 29-Nov-2018 Lead poor performance (including the impact this has on achievability of the will ensure that feedback from that exercise, together with the Progress Latest Update Christine Ferguson objective and remedial work taken).
 The Council also needs to reconsider how the report is presented in future years to ensure that the message presented to the public is fair and balanced. recommendations in this Action Plan, is taken into account in producing the next annual public performance report.
 31-Mar-2019 30% Performance Management and Reporting is the theme of BTP workstream 9.
 The Review report being prepared by Executive Services is one aspect of performance reporting and will inform work in this area.